h2oai/datatable/docs/develop/documentation.rst

     aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.

-The line breaks within each paragraph are ignored: on the rendered page the lines will be as wide as is necessary to fill the page.
+The line breaks within each paragraph are ignored; on the rendered page the lines will be as wide as is necessary to fill the page.
 With that in mind, we ask to avoid lines that are longer than 80 characters in width, if possible.
 This makes it much easier to work with code on small screen devices.